Anand Tiwari

-Anand Tiwari (born 29 May 1983) is an Indian actor, producer, writer and director known for his work in Hindi films.
+Anand Tiwari (born 29 May 1983) is an Indian actor, producer, writer, lyricist and director known for his work in Hindi films.
 He has appeared in films like Kites (2010), Udaan (2010), Aisha (2010), and Go Goa Gone (2013).
 As a stage actor, he is best known for Rage Productions' One on One (2010).

 Tiwari is the co-founder of the production company Still and Still Media Collective under which he has produced his feature-length directorial debut Love per Square Foot (2018) and his hit series Bandish Bandits.
 For the latter, he was nominated for a Filmfare OTT Awards for Best Original Story.

-Early life and background
+Early and personal life

 Tiwari grew up in a family of doctors, in Matunga, Mumbai.
 He started acting in small roles in Marathi theatre in the local Ganpati and Navratri festivals.
 He frequented Shivaji Mandir in Dadar to watch plays, and also started attending summer acting workshops at his school.
 Subsequently, he completed his bachelor's in mass media, with a major in advertising, from the University of Mumbai in 2004.

 Tiwari married actress Angira Dhar in an intimate wedding ceremony on 30 April 2021.